 Over that first part of my career, I assisted hundreds of international companies in every industry, doing a huge amount of work in areas such as crisis management, reputation management and helping firms enhance their communications – not just externally, but internally too.
 The places where I’ve worked, and the projects I’ve tackled, have provided me with enormous exposure to an array of business issues at a very senior level, helping me to analyse critically the often complex ways in which companies work.

 About three years ago, I called time on working for other people.
 I wanted a new challenge… one that would enable me to use my experience on fresh turf, and in a company I would personally drive forward.
-So I came with my family to Kenya, and set up Summit Training: a complementary business to Summit Recruitment and Search.
+So I came with my family to Kenya, and set up Lantern Training (formerly Summit Training): a complementary business to Summit Recruitment and Search.
 The firm’s ambition is to help companies in East Africa become more effective, and aware of their people potential, at a time of rapid corporate development in the region.

 We do a lot of work on interpersonal skills, customer service skills and conflict resolution, all of which tap into my career as a communications specialist.
 But the one area I have begun to get much more involved with is psychometric testing.
 That typically entails me carrying out assessments of senior figures in businesses and running team-building programmes, all with the aim of enhancing leadership and people development so the firms can fulfil their objectives.

 I was already very familiar with the best-known psychometric methods, but as I’ve been working out here in Kenya for a while, I wasn’t fully up to date with some of the innovations that have been happening in the US or Europe.
 Some of the firms I worked for mentioned a handful of the newer approaches, so I started researching them.
-Then, quite by chance, Joy and Atiya of Inemmo got in touch with me at Summit via the British Chamber of Commerce here, and that’s when I first found out about Lumina Spark.
-From that point on, I was eager to learn as much about it as I could, so I would be able to enfold it into the suite of leadership development services that Summit Training provides.
+Then, quite by chance, Joy and Atiya of Inemmo got in touch with me at Lantern via the British Chamber of Commerce here, and that’s when I first found out about Lumina Spark.
+From that point on, I was eager to learn as much about it as I could, so I would be able to enfold it into the suite of leadership development services that Lantern Training provides.

 Portrait of flexibility